algorithmica-org/algorithmica/content/english/hpc/data-structures/binary-search.md

 ![](../img/search-eytzinger.svg)

 The latency on smaller arrays is on par with the branchless binary search implementation — which isn't surprising as it is just two lines of code — but it starts taking off much sooner.
-This is because now we don't get the advantage of spatial locality: the last 3-4 elements we compare against are not in the same cache line anymore.
-Yes, the temporal locality is better, but it is enough compensation: the caching of the cold elements is still beneficial.
+The reason is that the Eytzinger binary search doesn't get the advantage of spatial locality: the last 3-4 elements we compare against are not in the same cache line anymore, and we have to fetch them separately.

+If you think about it deeper, you might object that the improved temporal locality should compensate for that.
+Before, we were using only about $\frac{1}{16}$-th of the cache line to store one hot element, and now we are using all of it, so the effective cache size is larger by a factor of 16, which lets us cover $\log_2 16 = 4$ more first requests.

+But if you think about it more, you understand that this isn’t enough compensation.
+Caching the other 15 elements wasn’t completely useless, and also, the hardware prefetcher could fetch the neighboring cache lines of our requests.
+If this was one of our last requests, the rest of what we will be reading will probably be cached elements.
+So actually, the last 6-7 accesses are likely to be cached, not 3-4.

-But there is a way to make it profitable.
+It seems like we did an overall stupid thing switching to this layout, but there is a way to make it worthwhile.

 ### Prefetching

-To hide memory latency, we can use software prefetching similar to how we did for branchless binary search.
-But instead of issuing two separate prefetch instructions for the left and right child nodes, we can notice that they are actually neighbors in the Eytzinger array: one has index $2 k$ and the other $(2k + 1)$, so they are likely in the same cache line, and we can use just one instruction.
+To hide the memory latency, we can use software prefetching similar to how we did for branchless binary search.
+But instead of issuing two separate prefetch instructions for the left and right child nodes, we can notice that they are neighbors in the Eytzinger array: one has index $2 k$ and the other $(2k + 1)$, so they are likely in the same cache line, and we can use just one instruction.

-In fact, this observation extends to the grand-children of node $k$ — they are also stored sequentially:
+This observation extends to the grand-children of node $k$ — they are also stored sequentially:

 ```
 2 * 2 * k           = 4 * k